saicharank19/Computer-Networking/README.md

 Lets say the ip address range is 10.10.0/16 which is 2\*\*16 = 65535 ip addresses can be assigned for these servers.

+### Infrastructure security/Vulnerability Management

-For server side we perform scanning mechanism for secure related control by scanning the servers and identifying vulnerabilities known as vulnerability assessment.
-Managing and fixing of those vulnerabilities known as vulnerability management which falls under infrastructure security.
+For server side we perform scanning mechanism for secure related control by scanning the servers and identifying vulnerabilities known as **vulnerability assessment**.
+Managing and fixing of those vulnerabilities known as **vulnerability management** which falls under infrastructure security.

 For every month we will do vulnerability assessment and management to fix we need to contact asset owner or server owner next raising the tickets by assigning to the asset owners which will be fixed by them.